-A lot of bat detecting went on during the darkening September evenings – in places as varied as North Devon, East Devon, and the Teign Valley.
+A lot of bat detecting goes on during the darkening summer evenings in places as varied as Braunton, Seaton, and the Tamar Valley.
 Plenty of bats can be heard using our range of hi-tech bat detectors.
 Even when the weather gets cooler and the nights start to draw in, bats can still be found out and about.
-Autumn is a busy time for bats as they feed like crazy to put on weight ready for the long winter months ahead and also it’s the mating season ahead of hibernation.
+Autumn is a busy time for bats as they feed like crazy to put on enough weight to get them through the long winter months ahead.
+It’s also the mating season ahead of hibernation.

 Bovey Heathfield Nature Reserve Discovery Day

-Fantastic creativity from these youngsters at our bat stand in September!
-Lots of interest in the project and the bats.
-Visitors to the stand also enjoyed seeing the recorded roost footage of the babies ad mum’s in the roost this summer.
+There was some fantastic creativity from these youngsters at our Discovery day bat stand, as well as a lot of interest in the project and the bats.
+Visitors to the stand also enjoyed seeing the recorded roost footage of the babies and their mums in the roost this summer.

 Deer Park Farm Habitat walk

 Buckfastleigh Fun Day

 Some great bat craft creations were made at the fun day and we enjoyed meeting bat enthusiasts from Buckfastleigh.
-We look forward to working with the local community to make the town a ‘bat-friendly’ place to live and work.
+We will be working with the local community to make the town a ‘bat-friendly’ place to live and work.

 Brixham children create a giant mural

-Our Bat beacon (found in the Artillery Room at Berry Head National Nature reserve was recently transformed into a hive of activity as children from Brixham C of E Primary School created a masterpiece based on their classroom drawings of Greater Horseshoe Bats.
-Local artist Helena Clews volunteered her time and expertise to ensure the idea of a mural became a reality.
-The mural will be in display in the Bat Beacon.
+Our Bat beacon (found in the Artillery Room at Berry Head National Nature Reserve) was transformed into a hive of activity as children from Brixham C of E Primary School created a masterpiece based on their classroom drawings of greater horseshoe bats.
+Local artist Helena Clews volunteered her time and expertise to turn the idea of a mural became a reality.
+The mural is on permanent display in the Bat Beacon.